Black Friday: Starting the Holidays Debt Free

 Get Cash Back for Shopping

-Sign up for websites and apps that let you earn cash back for shopping at the stores listed on their site.
-Some apps to download before Black Friday are:
+Sign up for apps and websites that give you cashback for shopping at participating stores.
+A few helpful apps to install before Black Friday are:

 • Ibotta